 How is Fintech changing B2B & B2C Finance?

-Below we dig deeper into the types of fintech and how it is changing finance for businesses and consumers.
+Below, we dig deeper into the types of fintech and how it is changing finance for businesses and consumers.

 Fintech = Financial Technology

 Fintech, as we know it today, gained traction in the early 2000s with the dot.com bubble.
-By 2010 flip phones were out of fashion and the age of smartphones began, catapulting the growth of fintech companies.
+By 2010, flip phones were out of fashion, and the age of smartphones began, catapulting the growth of fintech companies.

-The business of Fintech
+The Business of Fintech

-Financial technology businesses are commonly categorised as B2B (business to business) or B2C (business to consumer).
+Financial technology businesses are commonly categorised as B2B (business-to-business) or B2C (business-to-consumer).

 • B2B (Business to Business) fintech